 Jean Larrivée and his team created a guitar inspired by artist and Group of Seven member A.Y.
 Jackson.
 Wendy Larrivée, who designed the guitar and the interior mosaic, said that “Artists carry around their work, their truth, inside of them.
 I wanted to create a guitar that replicated that, and carried its work inside its heart.”

-Larrivée will be in discussion with astronaut Chris Hadfield in a moderated conversation as well as a live one-hour performance, with Hadfield playing this very special guitar.
+Larrivée will be in discussion with astronaut Chris Hadfield in a moderated conversation as well as a live performance, with Hadfield playing this very special guitar.

 Jean Larrivée pioneered the flat-top steel-string acoustic guitar-building tradition in Canada.
 First trained as an auto mechanic, he began building guitars in 1967.
 At first, Larrivée made classical instruments, but growing demand fueled by the rock and folk-music explosion of the seventies prompted a shift to steel-stringed acoustic guitars.
 During this time, Larrivée developed his unique X-bracing system, the key to his signature Larrivée tone and a technique still used today by Larrivée and by leading guitar makers around the world.
 Directly or indirectly, almost all Canada’s builders have been influenced by Larrivée’s style, originality, and innovations.
 Refined continuously by him and his pupils, Canadian acoustic guitars are now regarded as among the finest in the world.